Where to Stay In Chefchaouen

 Where to Stay In Chefchaouen : Dar Meziana

-This quaint B&B is a throwback to the medina's older, more traditional hotels like Ryad Lina and Dar Eschouen before they became more posh and luxurious.
+This quaint B&B is a throwback to the medina, more traditional hotels like Ryad Lina and Dar Eschouen before they became more luxurious.
 With Chaouen-style furnishings and paintings, Dar Meziana is a traditional Moroccan guesthouse with a charmingly old-fashioned aesthetic.
-To call it "this old house" would be an understatement given its wood interior and breakfast bar that serves some of the greatest pastries in the area.
+Thus, this historic house’s wood interior and breakfast bar provide some of the area’s best pastries.
 A sty here is a wonderful delight because it was designed with special attention in an Andalusian, Moroccan style.

 Rooftop Terrace, Wifi Internet Access